code-and-effect/effective_addresses/README.md

 Currently only supports Formtastic and SimpleForm.

-Assuming the javascript has been properly required (as above), when you select a country from the dropdown an AJAX GET request will be made to '/effective/address/subregions/:country_code' and populate the state dropdown with the appropriate states or provinces
+When you select a country from the select input an AJAX GET request will be made to `effective_addresses.address_subregions_path` (`/addresses/subregions/:country_code`) which populates the province/state dropdown with the selected country's states or provinces.

 ## License